 For more information, see International Reply Coupon.

-Contract Customers with pre-approved credit terms may select “ACCOUNT” as a method of payment if the mailing is to be invoiced and charged to the Customer’s Account and for applicable credit terms to apply.
-Contract Customers should refer to their appropriate service Customer Guide at canadapost.ca/customerguides under Paying For Your Mailing.
+Contract customers with pre-approved credit terms may select “ACCOUNT” as a method of payment if the mailing is to be invoiced and charged to the customer’s account and for applicable credit terms to apply.
+Contract customers should refer to their appropriate service Customer Guide at canadapost.ca/postalservices under the module “Paying and Terms”.

-When applied to a mailing, the following proofs of payment indicate that Customers have provided payment to Canada Post.
+When applied to a mailing, the following proofs of payment indicate that customers have provided payment to Canada Post.
 Some restrictions or conditions may apply.
 Refer to the appropriate service for the list of acceptable proofs of payment.

 A postage stamp is a stamp or impression approved by Canada Post that indicates postage payment, which can be used on certain mail items.
 It may be printed directly on applicable mail items (as with pre-stamped envelopes) or on gummed or self-adhesive paper which is affixed to applicable mail items.
 Postage stamps are available in various denominations.

-Redeeming Postage Stamps – See section 1 Customer Product Refunds Policy.
+Redeeming Postage Stamps – See Section 1 Customer Product Refunds Policy.

 A postage meter impression is an imprint that indicates the amount of postage paid.
 It must be printed by a Canada Post approved postage meter, directly on an envelope or on postage meter label (which can then be placed on certain items) using bright fluorescent red ink.
 Visit canadapost.ca/postagemeters for more information about ink.